WhatAmIDoingHere24/Sidewinder-Controller-Rev-Eng/README.md

 When i press the "A" key i get this output

 ```
+array["B", 63, 63, 1]
 ```

 This is becuase the device outputs user inputs in an array of integers from 0 -> 255, So when i hit a button its not a single number but a Uniqie Identifier of three numbers.
+We can disregard the "B" it dosnt do anything

 ```